qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

 * the :guilabel:`Color`
 * and the :guilabel:`Opacity`.

-At the bottom, a text formats list widget shows a filterable list of text formats stored within your :ref:`style manager database <vector_style_manager>`.
+At the bottom of the tab, a widget shows a filterable list of compatible items stored in your :ref:`style manager database <vector_style_manager>`.
-This allows you to easily set text formats to match styles saved in the local style database, and also to add a new text format to the style database based on the current settings.
-Press the :guilabel:`Save format...` button to store the current text format in the :guilabel:`Style Manager`, providing a name and tag(s).
+This allows you to easily configure the current text format or label setting based on an existing one, and also save a new item to the style database:

-Likewise, a label settings list widget is shown when configuring labels, allowing you to pick from the |styleManager| :sup:`Style Manager` widget or to add new styles to it.
+Press the :guilabel:`Save format...` or :guilabel:`Save settings...` button and provide a name and tag(s).

+.. note:: When configuring a :guilabel:`Label Settings` item, text format items are also available in this widget.
+Select one to quickly overwrite the current :ref:`textual properties <text_format>` of the label.
+ Likewise, you can create/overwrite a text format from there.

 .. _labels_formatting: